 In 2008, Sam Blyth visited Bhutan with his wife and two of his children only to learn that the Canadian government was not renewing its CIDA support for the nation and Canadian Cooperation Office was closing its doors.
 Mindful of Canada’s special relationship with Bhutan, particularly its contribution to building its education system, the family decided that it was important to continue Canada’s presence in the country, so they stepped forward to help.

 On May 5, 2009 the offices of the Bhutan Canada Foundation (BCF) officially opened in Thimphu, Bhutan.
-The Thimphu office is run by Nancy Strickland, a former WUSC volunteer teacher in Bhutan who has lived and worked in the country for 25 years.
-She is supported by four local Bhutanese staff members, all former employees of the Canadian Cooperation Office.
-The foundation also maintains an office in Toronto, Canada.
+The original Thimphu office was run by Nancy Strickland, a former WUSC volunteer teacher in Bhutan who has lived and worked in the country for 25 years.
+She was supported by four local Bhutanese staff members, all former employees of the Canadian Cooperation Office.
+The foundation continues to maintain the Thimphu office as well as one in Toronto, Canada.
 Both offices work diligently to carry on the tradition of Canadian and Bhutanese cooperation, goodwill and knowledge exchange, which began with Father Mackey so many years earlier.

 In 2011, Sam Blyth was named Honorary Consul of the Kingdom of Bhutan to Canada, a role that enables him to further facilitate ongoing understanding and appreciation between the two countries.